 About an hour after setting foot in my former country, I was ready to say yes.
-As soon as the plane landed, you could tell the French returning back home from the Canadians: the former loudly rushed out of the plane while the later politely let each other go first.
+As soon as the plane landed, you could tell the French returning home from the Canadians—the former loudly rushed out of the plane while the latter politely let each other go first.
 The same thing happened at passport control: fortunately, there was a special line for U.E. passport holders so all Europeans were able to complain together about the uselessness of European policies.

-I soon remembered something I had forgotten: French always seem to go by two rules.
-1) There is never enough for everybody 2) The system hates you and is screwing you.
+I soon remembered something I had forgotten—the French always seem to go by two rules.
+One, there is never enough for everybody.
+Two, The system hates you and is screwing you.
 Case in point, public transportation.
 People board the subway/bus/train the way Chinese people do: they queue vertically and rush inside, grab a seat and defend their territory.
 When we arrived at the terminal to take the local regional bus to St Michel, about 25 people were already waiting.
 As soon as the bus arrived, people crowded together at the door.
 Feng and I looked at each other, slightly bemused.
-In Canada, the Greyhound is sometime very busy and there isn’t enough room for everybody—that’s no problem, another bus is brought in to accommodate the extra passengers.
-“I got you seats”, called my grand-mother, who had already fought her way to the bus front door.
+In Canada, the Greyhound is sometimes very busy and there isn’t enough room for everybody—that’s no problem, another bus is brought in to accommodate the extra passengers.
+“I got you seats,” called my grandmother, who had already fought her way to the bus’s front door.
 You should have seen the last few passengers fight!
 Because indeed, not all of us were able to board the bus, and the next one was scheduled… the following day.

 But this “French are rude” stereotype is mostly just a big cultural misunderstanding.
-First, a lot of foreigners’ bad experiences with the French happen in Paris.
+First, a lot of foreigners’ bad experiences with the French happened in Paris.
 In bigger cities, people usually mind their own business and may have less patience with tourists.
-Imagine being asked every single day where Notre Dame and the Eiffel Tower is!
+Imagine being asked every single day where Notre Dame and the Eiffel Tower are!